Waters1993/javascript-forkify-webApplication/README.md

 - Smooth scroll
 - Building tabed and slider components

-## Built With

-- HTML
-- CSS
-- JavaScript
-- VS Code
-- Git

-## Introduction

-Forkify is a recipe web app using the Forkify API to allow users to search, view, modify, bookmark and add recipes.

 ### Features

 * Query an ingredient to recieve a list of recipes containing that ingredient.